Coaching Staff At Grande Sports Academy

 Residential Administrator

-Prior to his arrival at Grande Sports Academy, Juarez served as Coaching Director for New Mexico Striker FC from 1998-2010.
-He coached nine teams to the New Mexico State Championships, and his efforts resulted in 35 players who earned college scholarships.
-Juarez has developed seven players to the US Youth National teams, along with countless others who were selected for the Regional Team.
-He has three former players who play professionally, most notably Edgar Castillo, who currently plays for Club America—Mexico’s biggest soccer club.
-Juarez also coached New Mexico’s ODP teams from 2003-2010, building a reputation as one of the most successful for Region IV.
+Prior to his arrival at Grande Sports Academy, Juarez served as the coaching director for New Mexico Striker FC from 1998-2010.
+He coached nine teams to New Mexico State Championships and helped 35 players earn college scholarships.
+Juarez has developed seven US Youth National Team players along with countless others for the Regional Team.
+He has three former players who play professionally, most notably Edgar Castillo who currently plays for Club Tijuana.
+Juarez also coached New Mexico’s Olympic Development Program teams from 2003-2010.

 Tony Bruce